pradeephubgit/appsignal-docs/source/front-end/integrations/angular.html.md

 ### `AppsignalErrorHandler`

-The default Angular integration is a class that extends the the `ErrorHandler` class provided by `@angular/core`.
+The default Angular integration is a class that extends the `ErrorHandler` class provided by `@angular/core`.
 In a new app created using `@angular/cli`, your `app.module.ts` file might include something like this:

 ```js
 import { ErrorHandler, NgModule } from '@angular/core'